actions-workshop/deployment-environment/README.md

 ## 2. Issue-Ops Azure Web-App with OIDC Authentication

-This is a more complex way for deployment, in that it uses the GitHub Issue Tracker to trigger the creation of a deployment environment (hence the term 'Issue Ops').
+This is a more complex way for deployment, in that it uses GitHub Issues to trigger the creation of a full deployment environment on Azure (hence the term 'Issue Ops').
 Additionally, rather than relying on secrets, it will use OIDC Authentication to conduct the deployment in a secure manner.

 The main idea is that participants of the workshop:

 1. Open an issue from an issue-form in this repository giving their target repository
 2. This triggers a workflow that will:
-    1. create an App Registratoin with a Service Principal that allows the repository to deploy via OIDC
+    1. create an **App Registration** with a **Service Principal** that allows the repository to deploy to a certain Resource Group via OIDC
-    2. create a `ResourceGroup` in Azure to deploy to
+    2. create a `ResourceGroup` in Azure that the **App Registration** is allowed to deploy to by a **Role**
-    3. puts the required OIDC information and `ResourceGroup` Name into the target repository as secrets and action variables
+    3. puts the required OIDC Information (`AZ_CLIENT_ID`, `AZ_SUBSCRIPTION_ID` and `AZ_TENANT_ID`) and the `ResourceGroup` Name into the target repository as secrets and action variables

+With these variables and secrets, participants can follow the OIDC-Deployment-Steps.

 ### Getting started